Biomedical Sciences Graduate Program

 Pathobiology also participates in the dual DVM-MS and DVM-PhD programs and offers combined residency – graduate degree programs in anatomic and clinical pathology.
-Students who enter the BMS program through the CMB program usually transfer to the BMS program at the end of their first year.

 Students are also encouraged to contact Pathobiology faculty to determine their level of interest.
 Students are accepted into the BMS graduate program based on Graduate Record Exam (GRE) scores (a preferred combined verbal and quantitative score of >1,000; Auburn University’s ETS institution code is 1005), grades, letters of reference, areas of interest, and the availability of a mentor and funding.
 Foreign students also must provide a score for the Test of English as a Foreign Language (TOEFL) or a score for the International English Language Test System (IETS) exam.
 When accepted into the BMS graduate program in the department of Pathobiology, students will receive a stipend.

 Combined Programs (MS/PhD)

 The combined program offers MS and PhD degrees for graduate students, residents in anatomic and clinical pathology, and veterinary students doing a combined DVM-MS or DVM-PhD degree.

 Applicants are encouraged to contact the following persons for more information: Dr. Russell Cattley, anatomic pathology residency coordinator, or Dr. Elizabeth Spangler, clinical pathology residency coordinator.